sanskrit-lexicon-scans/mbhcalc/python/readme.txt

-Convert the tab-delimited index file into a json object, python make_json_index.py MBh.Calc.ed.index.Vol.s.1-4.txt index.json Manually added 'indexdata='  to this json object, for use in main.js.
+Convert the tab-delimited index file into a json object/ sh redo.sh

 ---------------------------------------------------------------------
 notes on preparation of the pdfpages file.